-- The building will be open to the public for some in-person services on May 4, including Development Services.
+- The building is open to the public for in-person services, including Development Services.

-- Fiscal services will not accept in-person payments at this time.
-Anyone needing to make a payment may do so over the phone by calling 979.209.5080.
+- Fiscal Services is accepting in-person payments at this time.
+Anyone needing to make a payment can also do so over the phone by calling 979.209.5080.

-- The Municipal Court building will open to the public on Monday, May 11.
+- The Municipal Court building is open to the public.
 Anyone with questions before then should call 979.209.5400.
 Remote payment options remain in effect.

-- The Police Department’s lobby will open to the public.
+- The Police Department’s lobby is open to the public.
 This includes records with the exception of fingerprinting.

-- The Municipal Services Center will open to the public on May 4.
+- The Municipal Services Center is open to the public.
 Residents are encouraged to continue using the Public Works Call Center at 979.209.5900 to report issues.

 Parks and Recreation

-- The Parks and Recreation offices will open to the public on May 11.
+- The Parks and Recreation offices are open to the public.

 - Registration is available online or via phone by calling 979.209.5528.

-- The Cemetery office will open to the public on May 4.
+- The Cemetery office is open to the public.